stevespages/codenotes/index.rst

 CodeNotes
 =========

-Working examples can be found at `codeexamples <https://stevespages.org.uk/codenotes/codeexamples>`_ .
-These are useful together with access to the code behind them which is on my `github page <https://github/stevespages.org.uk/codenotes>`_.
+Working examples can be found at `CodeExamples <https://stevespages.org.uk/codenotes/codeexamples>`_ .
+These are useful together with access to the code behind them which is on my `github page <https://github.com/stevespages/codenotes>`_.

 .. toctree::
    :maxdepth: 1